gufolabs/gufo_agent/docs/collectors/index.md

 # Collectors Reference

-This section contains formal reference of the supported collectors, their configuration, generated metrics, configuration and output samples.
+This section contains the formal reference of the supported collectors, their configuration, generated metrics, configuration and output samples.

 ## Configuration

-All collectors share common part of configuration.
+All collectors share a common part of the configuration.

 | Parameter  | Type    | Description                                                              |
 | ---------- | ------- | ------------------------------------------------------------------------ |